jpersson/jpersson.github.io/resume.md

 [Emarsys](http://www.emarsys.com), 2004 - 2010

-Starting in 2004 I was part of a small team that developed multiple products for the Emarsys platform.
+Starting at Emarsys in Vienna in 2004 I was part of a small team that developed multiple products for the Emarsys marketing platform.
 Most work was done in Java and J2EE using JBoss.

 One of the biggest products I was part of developing, was a system for sending highly personalized marketing emails in very big volumes.
 I was heavily involved in database design, service architecture as well as the mail-engine development.